 Barrel finishing is where distillers get to play and add layers of nuance to their whiskey.
 The process starts with a fully matured bourbon that has spent years aging in new, charred oak barrels, as required by law.
 Instead of bottling it right away, the bourbon is transferred to a second barrel for a “finishing” period.
 In this case, that second home is a cask that previously held tequila.
 This allows the bourbon to soak up the residual flavors left in the wood.
 It’s a delicate art, as the goal is to complement the bourbon’s character, not overpower it, adding subtle notes that create a more intricate spirit.

-When Rye Spice Meets Agave Notes
+What Happens When Rye Spice Meets Agave?

 This is where the magic really happens.
 The spicy, robust notes from the high-rye mash bill meet the distinct character of the tequila barrel.
 The wood imparts subtle hints of cooked agave, citrus, and even a touch of dark molasses, which beautifully balance the rye’s peppery kick.
 The result is a dynamic flavor journey in every sip.
 You might first notice the classic caramel and vanilla of the bourbon, followed by a wave of rye spice, and then a finish that’s bright, slightly herbal, and wonderfully complex.
 It’s a combination that honors both spirits, creating a profile you won’t find anywhere else, like our own Mary Dowling Tequila Barrel Finished Bourbon.